pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 from scratch, although in some ugly way.

 - The code we produced was very long.
-It contained five multiplications and several shifts and additions; still, it was faster than the original code using division (on **Java 8**).
+It contained five multiplications and several shifts and additions; still, it was faster than the original code using division (on **Java 8**) -- although, only in a microbenchmark test.

-- Still, the optimisation didn't make the division-based hash function the version of choice on **Java 8**, as it was on **Java 7**.
+- The optimisation didn't increase the speed of the full test, or, simply speaking, failed.

 Coming soon
 -----------

-The CRC-based hash function has improved a lot in **Java 8**: from 10109 to 1882 ms in the stand-alone test and from 9849 to 3400 ms in the integrated test.
-This is still quite a bit slower than the other functions (including division-based).
-Can it be improved?
-We'll look at it in one of the next articles.
+Is there any way to improve division even more?
+Can we outperform the original division-based version on the full test this way, and if not, why?
+We'll see soon.